RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Methods and materials

-In an industrial setting, censored observations would be bearings that are yet to fail.
-Because the XJTU-SY dataset only includes complete observations, i.e., the failure time is always known, we introduce random and independent censoring by a fixed percentage $C = \{25\%, 50\%, 75\%\}$.
-When applying censoring, if an observation $i$ is deemed censored, we use the time of censoring $c_i$ instead of the event time $e_i$ as the time to event, thus $t_i = c_i$ and $\delta_{i}=0$.
-Here, $c_i$ is a random number between the sampling time and the actual observed event time $e_i$.
-This indicates that the bearing was censored at some point in time between when it was recorded and when it failed.
-Figure \ref{fig:kaplan_meier_censored} shows the Kaplan-Meier estimate and its upper and lower bounds after censoring has been applied to the individual datasets as a percentage.
-The bounds are the best/worst cases on the survival function given the observed data without any parametric assumptions.
-The bounds represent the extremes of what censoring is capable of doing to our estimates given the observed data.
-For the upper bound on the survival function, we assume that all censored bearings do not ever reach the event.
-For the lower bound, we assume that all censored bearings immediately reached the event after they were censored.
-Notice that the bounds get wider as more censoring occurs.
-Figure \ref{fig:event_distribution} shows a histogram of observed and censored events by operating condition.
+Figure \ref{fig:kaplan_meier_censored} shows the KM estimate of the survival function after random censoring was applied to the individual datasets.
+The shaded area around the curve represents an empirical 95\% confidence interval with upper and lower bounds.
+These bounds are the best/worst cases of the survival function given the observed data without any parametric assumptions.
+We calculate the bounds using the Greenwood formula~\citep{kalbfleisch1980statistical}, and they represent the predictive uncertainty and thus the consequences of censoring when making estimates.
+For the upper bound on the survival function, we assume that all censored bearings do not experience the event.
+For the lower bound, we assume that all censored bearings immediately experience the event after they were censored.
+Notice that the bounds get wider as the level of censoring increases.
+Moreover, censoring samples at the end of the event horizon increases the predictive uncertainty more than censoring samples at the beginning of it.
+Generally, fewer samples are available at the end of the event horizon since most bearings have probably failed by then, so at this point, censoring is more detrimental to prediction accuracy.